pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/nblinfo/ne-nblinfo-ndis_net_buffer_list_info.md

 ### -field TcpRecvSegCoalesceInfo

-Identifies a pointer to a driver-allocated <a href="/windows-hardware/drivers/ddi/content/nblrsc/ns-nblrsc-ndis_rsc_nbl_info">NDIS_RSC_NBL_INFO</a> union containing RSC counter information.
-For more information, see the <a href="/windows-hardware/drivers/ddi/content/nblrsc/ns-nblrsc-ndis_rsc_nbl_info">NDIS_RSC_NBL_INFO</a> documentation.
+Identifies receive segment coalescing (RSC) counter information.
+When <b>TcpRecvSegCoalesceInfo</b> is specified, <a href="/windows-hardware/drivers/network/net-buffer-list-info">NET_BUFFER_LIST_INFO</a> returns an <a href="/windows-hardware/drivers/ddi/content/nblrsc/ns-nblrsc-ndis_rsc_nbl_info">NDIS_RSC_NBL_INFO</a> union.
+This union enables drivers to access the information as a single PVOID value.

 ### -field UdpSegmentationOffloadInfo

-Identifies information that is used in offloading the segmentation of a large TCP packet from the TCP/IP protocol to a miniport adapter for UDP Segmentation Offload (USO).
+Identifies information that is used in offloading the segmentation of a large UDP packet from the TCP/IP protocol to a miniport adapter for UDP Segmentation Offload (USO).
 When <b>UdpSegmentationOffloadInfo</b> is specified, <a href="/windows-hardware/drivers/network/net-buffer-list-info">NET_BUFFER_LIST_INFO</a> returns an <a href="/windows-hardware/drivers/ddi/content/ndis/ns-ndis-_ndis_udp_segmentation_offload_net_buffer_list_info">NDIS_UDP_SEGMENTATION_OFFLOAD_NET_BUFFER_LIST_INFO</a> structure.
-This structure contains a union that enables the information to be accessed as a single PVOID value or as bit fields.
+This structure contains a union that enables drivers to access the information as a single PVOID value or as bit fields.

 ### -field RscTcpTimestampDelta